 Even though other research shows introverts make excellent leaders and successful entrepreneurs, there is still a perception of introversion that makes it far more difficult to compete, if not excluding you completely from the race.

 This isn’t a completely baseless perception.
 Many skills integral to succeeding in business—selling, networking, presenting—are both more natural and more pleasant for the extroverted person.

 Networking especially—that is, the act of creating a community of mutual support around you as an entrepreneur—requires an immense amount of going to crowded places and talking with many people for extended periods of time.
 That kind of thing will absolutely ruin an introvert’s weekday, or weekend for that matter.

 What does this mean for us poor introverts?
 Are we to sit on the sidelines while our extroverted brethren build the changemaking (and moneymaking) businesses of the future?

 Not in the least.
-Especially in the digital age, there are many avenues and methods to achieve networking success, even as the most introverted introvert.
+Especially in the digital age, there are many avenues and methods for introverts to achieve networking success.

 This post will show you how.